 The gorgeous Greek island of Santorini is one of the country’s most popular destinations, with those iconic views of clifftop villages overlooking the Aegean.
 But as well as soaking up the caldera views, there’s plenty more to see on the island, from relaxing on black-sand beaches and visiting traditional Greek villages to boat trips to nearby islands.

-Santorini’s fairly compact size makes it ideal for exploring on day trips, and its bus and ferry connections mean you don’t need a car to get around the island.
-So here are eight of my favourite day trips in Santorini, with details of how to visit each place independently as well as tour options if you don’t want to do-it-yourself.
+Santorini’s fairly compact size makes it ideal for exploring on day trips, and its bus and ferry connections mean you don’t need to hire a car to get around the island.
+So here are eight of my favourite day trips in Santorini without a car, with details of how to visit each place independently as well as tour options if you don’t want to do-it-yourself.

 Note: Public transport details start from Santorini’s capital Fira, so if you’re staying elsewhere on the island you may need to get the bus to Fira first.